ab3llini/ab3llini/README.md

 ### Hello there! 👋

-💻 I am Alberto, a passionate and dedicated **Machine Learning Engineer** currently working in the **Real Estate** industry at **@casavo**.
+💻 I am Alberto, a passionate and dedicated **Machine Learning Engineer** currently working in the Applied Science team at **@DocuSign**.
 With a background in **Computer Science and Engineering**, I have a strong foundation in and enthusiasm for a variety of technical subjects, including **machine learning**, computer science, electronics, and cybersecurity.

-🦄 As a Machine Learning Engineer at Casavo, I am responsible for designing and implementing machine learning models and algorithms for the real estate market.
-This includes enabling seller-buyer matches, as well as improving our proprietary AVM and computer vision models for real-time seller home valuation and analysis.
-I am dedicated to my work and always looking for ways to learn and grow in my field.

 🧪 In addition to my professional responsibilities, I am also actively learning about new and emerging technologies in the field of machine learning.
 Recently, I have been exploring the concept of **stable diffusion** and experimenting with **DreamBooth** to fine-tune a model on my portrait.
 It's a fascinating technology and I find it truly mesmerizing.